Why Give?

 BEQUEST INTENTION

-The bequest intention is the donor’s notice of their intention to make a planned gift.
-It is not a legally binding commitment but a courtesy so that the nonprofit can expect the future donation.
+The bequest intention is your notice of your intention to make a planned gift.
+It is not a legally binding commitment but a courtesy so that the GCAF can expect the future donation.

 BEQUEST EXPECTANCY

-Bequest expectancy is the approximate value of future planned gifts based on your nonprofit’s previous planned giving data.
-This information helps nonprofits visualize future revenue.
+Bequest expectancy is the approximate value of future planned gifts based on the GCAF’s previous planned giving data.
+This information helps us visualize future revenue.

 PLANNED GIFT NOTIFICATION

-This is the official notification that your organization will receive once a planned gift has come to fruition.
+This is the official notification that we receive once a planned gift has come to fruition.
 It might take some time to determine the exact gift amount.

 Types of Planned Giving Assets